First orders for $150k 'Flying car' take off in Tuscany

 The limited production number means that they have been completely sold out since launch in October last year.

-But this could soon change, after the company secured a new $17 million investment and took over a new development plant in North Italy.
+But this could soon change, after the company secured a new $17 million investment and took over a new development facility in North Italy.

 Customers on the waiting list will be invited to visit the eVTOL (all-electric vertical take-off and landing) centre to test-fly their purchase in early 2023.